 Purim is well-known as a holiday that is fun for kids – costumes, treats, funny plays, and being encouraged to make noise in synagogue.
-Purim observances for adults include giving matanot l'evyonim (gifts to the poor) and mishloach manot (giving gifts of food to friends) and eating seudat mitzvah, a festive meal.
+Purim observances for adults include giving and mishloach manot and eating .
 The other major feature of the holiday?
 Drinking alcohol.

 The first three customs come directly from the M’gillah (Book of Esther), but where does that last custom come from?